juicedata/juicefs-csi-driver/docs/en/introduction.md

 In Kubernetes, mount by pod is no doubt the more recommended way to use JuiceFS CSI Driver.
 But outside the Kubernetes world, there'll be scenarios requiring the mount by process mode, for example, [Use JuiceFS CSI Driver in Nomad](./cookbook/csi-in-nomad.md).

 For versions before v0.10.0, JuiceFS CSI Driver only supports mount by process.
 For v0.10.0 and above, mount by pod is the default behavior.
-To upgrade from v0.9 to v0.10, refer to [Upgrade JuiceFS CSI Driver from v0.9.0 to v0.10.0 and above](./upgrade/upgrade-csi-driver-from-0.9-to-0.10.md).
+To upgrade from v0.9 to v0.10, refer to [Upgrade under mount by process mode](./administration/upgrade-csi-driver.md#mount-by-process-upgrade).